skyeyester/wav2mp3/README.md

 # Implementation notes

-* supported 16-bit pcm wave files only
+* supported 8-bits, 16-bits and 24-bits pcm wave files

 * required a compiler with c++14 support. however, i didn't use `<thread>` and `<atomic>` due to the abovementioned restrictions